vadvolo/milos-automation/lab/topologies/lab00_basic_cisco/README.md

 ![mtu](./images/mtu.png)

 Ceckout all commands: `gen`, `diff`, `patch`, `deploy` for lab-r2.
-You can directly run `deploy --no-ask-deploy` if you are breave enough.
+You can directly run `deploy --no-ask-deploy` if you are brave enough.

 **Step 11.
 Change generator**

-Change the way how description if formed:
+Change the way how description is formed:

 ```diff
 class IfaceDescriptions(PartialGenerator):